 Not only does it increase BDNF levels, but it also activates the SIRT1 gene.
 This gene triggers a number of positive biochemical reactions that protect and improve the functioning of your mitochondria.
-Caloric restriction and intermittent fasting also trigger the SIRT1 gene (11, 12, 13).
+Caloric restriction and intermittent fasting also trigger the SIRT1 gene (11-13).

-Caloric Restriction and Intermittent Fasting
+7. Caloric Restriction and Intermittent Fasting

 Restricting your calories is one the best actions you can take to improve mitochondrial function.

 Studies show that eating less food reduces the demand and damage on your mitochondria.

 But reducing calories is tough to do and absolutely no fun.

 Fasting activates your mitochondria and triggers autophagy, which is an intracellular process that essentially allows your mitochondria to clean themselves by removing unwanted and damaged debris, proteins and reactive oxygen species (1, 2, 4).